OPS, Millard, Papillion-La Vista and Bellevue close indefinitely to slow spread of coronavirus

 Once a student has completed the lesson for the day, parents were encouraged to have their student read a great book.
 The packets do not need to be returned to school.

-OPS's middle and high school students were to get their home lessons digitally.
-The lessons won't be graded.
+OPS’s middle and high school students were to get their home lessons digitally.
+Those lessons won’t be graded either.

+Logan said some people have asked why the lessons aren’t graded.
+She told the school board Monday night that district officials aren’t sure whether staff will be available if they get sick or have to care for a loved one.
+The district doesn’t want to make promises it can’t keep.

+Logan said parents can ask teachers questions about the home learning curriculum via email if needed.

 OPS spokesman Jeremy Maskel said Monday the home learning is going well.